tpham222/Wreck_Detect/README.md

 In order to practice using my basic understanding of convolutional neural networks, I also had to learn about a popular deep learning library developed by Google, TensorFlow.
 The first thing I did was check out the [beginner tutorials](https://www.tensorflow.org/tutorials) on the tensorflow website.
 I then watched and coded along with a [youtube tutorial playlist](https://www.youtube.com/watch?v=5Ym-dOS9ssA&list=PLhhyoLH6IjfxVOdVC1P1L5z5azs0XjMsb&ab_channel=AladdinPersson) published by youtuber who makes some great educational content, Aladdin Persson.

-After having some hands on experience and learning the basics of TensorFlow, I was finally ready to start creating my own models.
+After having some hands on experience and learning the basics of TensorFlow, I was finally ready to attempt building my very own image classifier!

+## Model Experimentation
+My goal for this project was not to build a perfect model that could predict car images with 100% accuracy.
+I wanted to use this project as a way to learn some basics of deep learning and convolutional neural networks along with how to train them.
+Given that, let's now talk about the coolest part of this project and some of the results.